 Next lets move on to expectations.
 As mentioned above some babies hate the feeling of cake so I would expect some push back on that.
-Also remember that they're in a new environment so they may want to hold on to mom a tad more than usual.
+Also remember that they're in a new environment so they may want to hold onto mom a tad more than usual.
 I have lots of tricks to help with this and I let the babies get to know me some and become comfortable with me before I plop them down and start snapping away.
-It's helpful that along with mom either dad, grandma, auntie etc come along to have an additional helping hand.
+It's helpful that along with mom, either dad, grandma, auntie etc come along to have an additional helping hand.
 It can be difficult with just one person and I can only help so much since I need to have my camera up and ready.
-It's okay if only one person can come, its just recommended that there are two (not recommended more than two as then the baby starts to get distracted.
+It's okay if only one person can come, its just recommended that there are two.
+It is not recommended more than two people come, as then the baby starts to get distracted.
 Who ever comes dress comfy and in something that you don't mind getting messy.
-Yup bet you didn't expect that, but baby isn't the only one who gets messy!
-Babies are active and lets be honest they don't sit in one spot for too long so you'll be picking them up and sitting them back into place more than once.
+Yup, bet you didn't expect that, but baby isn't the only one who gets messy!
+Babies are active and lets be honest they don't sit in one spot for too long, so you'll be picking them up and sitting them back into place more than once.

-If baby just isn't having it don't worry like I mentioned above I have many tricks to help out.
-Yes I do get a fair amount of crying pics, but I also get LOTS of happy smiles as well.
+If baby just isn't having it don't worry.
+Like I mentioned above I have many tricks to help out.
+Yes I do sometimes get a fair amount of crying pics, but I also get LOTS of happy smiles as well.
 Of course I can't guarantee it will be one way or the other because baby is boss.
 At the beginning of the session I will take regular first birthday photos, then switch to the cake smash photo, then lastly the bath.
-Babies LOVE the bath portion.
-If you wish you're more than welcome to bring a separate outfit for the first birthday pics than the cake smash pics and change your baby in between.
-This is of course you don't choose an outfit from my client collection While the bath photos are done right in the middle of the set up I do have an actual bathroom with a tub that you are welcome to fully clean baby in before you leave if needed.
-Just don't forget to bring a clean extra pair of clothes and a towel for your baby
+All three sections of photos will be against the same set up/background.
+If you wish, you're more than welcome to bring a separate outfit for the first birthday pics than the cake smash pics and change your baby in between.
+This is of course if you don't choose an outfit from my client collection.
+If you wish for me to provide an outfit please make sure to discuss it with me before hand.
+While the bath photos are done right in the middle of the set up I do have an actual bathroom with a tub that you are welcome to fully clean baby in before you leave if needed.
+Just don't forget to bring a clean extra pair of clothes and a towel for your baby.

 I just mentioned outfits a moment ago.
 If you are bringing the outfit for your baby please make sure to try it on before hand.
 As a parent I am sure you know just because it says a certain size doesn't mean it is going to fit that size.
 Make sure the baby can move around in it without pants sliding down or straps falling as well.
 For little girls (and sometimes boys depending on the outfit), make sure to bring a diaper cover.
 I can't tell you the amount of times a sweet baby girl has shown up in my studio without a diaper cover and her diaper showed in many photos.
 Along with outfits something to think about is hair.
 Chances are with it being first birthday photos that sweet baby hasn't gotten their haircut yet.
 Which is absolutely fine!
 Just some things to think about.
 Babies tend to have that fine hair that covers their eyes.
 I am certain you don't want hair coving their eyes in their photos.
 My suggestion for a little girl is to pin it back.
 An elastic head band is fine, but be prepared to fix it many times.
 I speak from experience, ha!
 As far as little boys if you can style their hair with a tad bit of gel or hairspray.
 Just enough to keep it from their eyes so that they can see and so the session doesn't have to keep being stopped to fix hair and potentially upset baby from being messed with.